-Construction of disposal yards, Treatment of solid waste (primary treatment, solid-composting, pyrolysis, incineration, anaerobic digestion, bioreactors, Sludge handling and disposal, management techniques for e-waste and hazardous waste); Introduction to wastewater: constituents and characteristics, Wastewater treatment (physical, chemical and biological treatment methods, constructed wetlands); Emission control and management of gaseous waste; Field visit to a central waste treatment plants at industrial zones to explore different wastewater treatment systems.
+Construction of disposal yards, Treatment of solid waste (primary treatment, solidcomposting, pyrolysis, incineration, anaerobic digestion, bioreactors, Sludge handling and disposal, management techniques for e-waste and hazardous waste); Introduction to wastewater: constituents and characteristics, Wastewater treatment (physical, chemical and biological treatment methods, constructed wetlands); Emission control and management of gaseous waste; Field visit to a central waste treatment plants at industrial zones to explore different wastewater treatment systems.

-Students, those who wish to exit at the end of the 3rd year (after completing a three year general degree programme), should complete the compulsory/optional course units of ESNRM 41201(in this semester as ESNRM 31210), ESNRM 41202 (in this semester as ESNRM 31211), ESNRM 41205 (in this semester as ESNRM 31214; optional) and ESNRM 41208 (in this semester as ESNRM 31212) within the semester I.
+Students, those who wish to exit at the end of the 3rd year (after completing a three year general degree programme), should complete the compulsory/optional course units of ESNRM 41201(in this semester as ESNRM 31210), ESNRM 41202 (in this semester as ESNRM 31213; optional), ESNRM 41204 (in this semester as ESNRM 31211), ESNRM 41205 (in this semester as ESNRM 31214; optional) and ESNRM 41208 (in this semester as ESNRM 31212) within the semester I.